All About Web Co. logo

 5. Click Archive Site Confirm a Webflow site archiving

-2. Select Workspace The Select Workspace step of the Webflow Get Support flow
+2. Select your Workspace The Select Workspace step of the Webflow Get Support flow

-3. Select Area The Select Area step of the Webflow Get Support flow
+3. Select Sites The Select Area step of the Webflow Get Support flow

-4. Select Topic The Select Topic step of the Webflow Get Support flow
+4. Select Site hosting & plans The Select Topic step of the Webflow Get Support flow

-5. Browse Solutions The Browse Solutions step of the Webflow Get Support flow
+5. Select Email Webflow Support to provide the details The Browse Solutions step of the Webflow Get Support flow

-8. Fill out the form Webflow Support request form
+6. Fill out this form Webflow Support request form

 This is an example of how I would fill the form out: